hermanwongkm/AlgoPratice/readme.md

 ---

-**Common String problems**
-1. Replace and remove: replace all As with Ds and all delete all Bs.
-The idea is count the required space, which is array + 2As and delete all the Bs.
-This is done first by a forward iteration, Then we do a backwards iteration.
-Filling up the array backwards.
-2. Reverse a string: The solution is to first, reverse the entire string.
-So now.
-What is messed up is that each word is individually reversed.
-However, each word has the correct length.
-So now you just have to reverse individual words.

 **Solving interval questions**
 1. *Question on number of concurrent events running* Sort the arrays by both the starting and ending point.
 Then, if it is starting, you will add to count.
 If it is a ending, you can minus.
 This will give you the number of concurrent events running.
 2. (*Merge intervals*) Sort the array by start time, if the next start time is within the current end time, it overlaps.
 3. (*Remove overlap*) Sort the array and use the earliest end time greedily to fit the most number of interval.
 The interval with early start might be very long and incompatible with many intervals.
 But if we choose the interval that ends early, we'll have more space left to accommodate more intervals.
 Hope it helps.

-**Array Methods**

-1. Use modulus to shift the array.
-2. The first thing when looking at arrays I always ask is, “does order matter?”.
-A surprising number of array problems can be optimised and solved by firstly sorting the array.
-4. Keep track of the maximum subarray by taking Max(max + A[i], A[i]).
-5. Use seperate array to store highest/lowest value so far before this index.

 **Counting Method**